Christel Khalil

 Christel Adnana Mina Khalil (born November 30, 1987) is an American actress.
+She is best known for her role as Lily Winters in The Young and the Restless, which earned her a Daytime Emmy Award in 2012.
+She is also known for providing the voice of Cornelia Hale in the animated adaptation of W.I.T.C.H..

 Background

 Khalil was born in Los Angeles, California, to a mother of Native American, African American, and European descent and a Pakistani father.
 Khalil has stated she identifies as mixed race.
 She has three older brothers and a younger paternal half-sister.
 In January 2017, in the wake of President Donald Trump's signing of Executive Order 13769, Khalil revealed that her father is an immigrant from his native country of Pakistan.

 Career

 Khalil is best known for her portrayal as Lily Winters on the CBS soap opera The Young and the Restless.
 At the 39th Daytime Emmy Awards on June 23, 2012, she won the Daytime Emmy Award for Outstanding Younger Actress in a Drama Series after four nominations in the category.
-In August 2018, she announced her decision to downgrade from being on contract with the show and instead continue on a recurring basis.
+In August 2018, she announced her decision to downgrade from being on contract with the show and instead continue regularly.
 Khalil explained the decision was driven by her desire to have more freedom in both her professional and personal life.
-She continued to make sporadic appearances on the show until being approached by current head writer and co-executive producer Josh Griffith in January 2020, to return to filming on a regular basis.
+She continued to make sporadic appearances on the show until being approached by current head writer and co-executive producer Josh Griffith in January 2020, to return to filming regularly.